vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 ![image](/assets/2025-03-01/040.png)

-Our application has only one data source.
-It's the connection to the MQTT broker.
-Actually we only need this connection to send out command to switch the lights on off.
-So using it as a tradional data source is not necessary.
-However as we need it it anyway, we subscribe to a dedicated MQTT node that represents the health status of the Captron PBL controller.
-The topic we need to subscribe is "captron.com/SEH200/nd/EU-CravenWealthyFruit/Pub/MAM".
-The literal "EU-CravenWealthyFruit" refers to the Unique ID we noted earlier from the web interface.
-The health status is sbumitted in a JSON string that is described in the Captron PBL manual.
+Our application has only one data source, which is the connection to the MQTT broker.
+We need this connection to send the command to switch the lights on and off.
+So, we subscribe to a dedicated MQTT node that represents the health status of the Captron PBL controller.
+This is the topic we subscribe to:

+{% highlight url %}
+captron.com/SEH200/nd/EU-CravenWealthyFruit/Pub/MAM
+{% endhighlight %}

+The literal `EU-CravenWealthyFruit` is the Unique ID that we copied from the web interface.
+The health status is submitted in a JSON string, as described in the Captron PBL manual.

 ![image](/assets/2025-03-01/050.png)